mezdef/marcziani.com/_drafts/2014-00-00-the-humanity-of-detritus.md

 ## Footnotes

-[^1]: Presumably the menial tasks of garbage collection happen off-screen, much as the mundanities of procedural police work do not often appear on screen as they do not serve to advance the plot, themes, or characters with the show.
-Unless of course there's a point to be made of the ability (or lack there-of) to withstand drudgery and it's relation to the event's usually depicted.
+[^1]: Presumably the menial tasks of garbage collection happen off-screen, much as the mundanities of procedural police work do not often appear on screen as they do not advance the plot, themes, or characters of the show.
+Unless of course there's a point to be made of the ability (or lack there-of) to withstand drudgery and it's relation to the event's depicted.

 [^2]: Other people are, of course, one of—if not the main—antagonists of this genre.
-[Zombie][] stories often employ their eponymous monsters as an unthinking force of nature, instead focusing on the thinking human characters as the true source of danger.
+[Zombie][L12] stories often employ their eponymous monsters as an unthinking force of nature, instead focusing on the thinking human characters as the true source of danger.

-[^3]: Speed of space debris

-[^4]: Perfect length for a thriller, examples.
+[^3]: 11.7 km/s is FAST.
+[Space is cool][L13].

+[^4]: 91 mintes for Gravity seemed about right, as it didn't leave much fat on the bone.
+It's hard to come up with a number that is perfect for thrillers. *Jaws* clocks in at 124 and *Tinker Tailor Soldier Spy* at 127.
+Both are great, but very different types of thriller.

-[^5]: [Retirony][L] tells us where this is going to end up. http://tvtropes.org/pmwiki/pmwiki.php/Main/Retirony
+[^5]: [Retirony][L14] tells us where this is going to end.

 [^6]: Structure of Planetes.
 How many episodes involve trash.

-[^7]: Optimism in Japanese animation
+[^7]: Optimism and the contrast between natural ability and hard work is something that young adult fiction in Japan is consumed by in a way that dosen't occur in western YA (please well-actually me if appropriate).
+I'd like to make some deep insight here but I'd very quickly make a fool out of myself.
+Perhaps salary-man conformist culture?

 ## Further reading

 - [Planetes][L]http://www.amazon.com/Planetes-Complete-Collection-Joe-Cappelletti/dp/B000HT3876
 - [Technical Report on Space Debris][L] http://orbitaldebris.jsc.nasa.gov/library/UN_Report_on_Space_Debris99.pdf
 - [Space Debrius Mitigation Guidelines of the Committee on the Peacful Uses of Outer Space][L] http://orbitaldebris.jsc.nasa.gov/library/Space%20Debris%20Mitigation%20Guidelines_COPUOS.pdf

-[^3]: Speed of space debris

 [L1]: http://en.wikipedia.org/wiki/Hard_science_fiction
 [L2]: http://en.wikipedia.org/wiki/Category:Science_fiction_genres